Peter Šťastný: Post-playing career

+Šťastný served as general manager for the Slovak national team from 2002 to 2005.
+The team won their first major championship with the 2002 IIHF World Championship, which won the gold medal.

 Šťastný has always been known for his resentment of the Communist regime in Czechoslovakia.
 He joined the party SDKÚ-DS of the former Prime-minister Mikuláš Dzurinda to pursue a career in the European Parliament since he is fluent in both English and French.
 He was elected as leader of the 2004 European Parliament candidate list for the SDKU.

 In the June 2009 election he was re-elected as the second of his party's MEPs.
 His campaign slogan was "With Courage and Determination for a Strong Slovakia" (Slovak: S odvahou a nasadením pre silné Slovensko).
 He was MEP until 2014.

 He is a signatory of the Prague Declaration on European Conscience and Communism.

 Široký controversy

 Šťastný has called for Juraj Široký to step-down as the President of Slovak Ice Hockey Federation, stating poor performance, pursuing own financial interests over the welfare of Slovak Hockey as well as moral incredibility after it was revealed that Mr Široký was former ŠtB officer and he still has not sufficiently explained his friendship and involvement with Viktor Kožený and his fraudulent financial manoeuvres regarding so-called Harvard Funds.
 These grievances were penned in a letter to René Fasel in a letter describing Široký as a threat to democracy and integrity of the game in March 2008, as a result of Široký's actions in the 1980s (during which time Peter and two of his brothers had defected to Canada).
 Three months later, with Široký having not resigned from HC Slovan Bratislava, for whom Šťastný had played prior to his defection to Canada, or the Slovak Ice Hockey Federation, Šťastný resigned from the Slovak Hockey Hall of Fame as a result, and had all references to him pulled from Samsung Arena, the home arena of Slovan at the time.